 When I read the book, I was working in marketing at Procter & Gamble – firmly entrenched in the work till you retire, promotion by promotion career model – and quite frankly I was bored.
 On paper my job was amazing, I got to travel around Asia, the US and Europe marketing two of the biggest beauty brands in the world but I found it too cyclical and copy paste what you did last year with new products.
 I decided I wanted to re-design my career and live and breathe the portfolio lifestyle, but for me to do that, I needed to identify my strengths and spend some time honing them.

 Launching your own company is so exciting, but so risky.
 There was no way I could completely rip away the financial safety net I had, so this was the time to really put the ‘portfolio lifestyle’ theory into action.
 I got in touch with Matilda at Intereactiveinc who placed me in a Social Strategy contract role at a leading advertising agency.
-I have learnt so much working at this agency – working on some big brands with some very smart people.
-I am coming to the end of my 3month contract but feel that I have succeeded in building a new career model for myself that fulfils the portfolio lifestyle.
+I have learned so much working at this agency – working on some big brands with some very smart people.
+I am coming to the end of my 3month contract but feel that I have succeeded in building a new career model for myself that fulfills the portfolio lifestyle.
 When it feels right, I will definitely seek another freelance role in an agency – not only does it offer some financial security but it keeps my thinking fresh and working with some bigger brands gives me new ideas.

 Boredom is certainly something I don’t feel anymore and financially I’m in the same position as I was with my previous job.
 I feel liberated to do what I want to do – and it feels great.

 Each month, Interactiveinc features a Candidate of the Month.
 Someone in the digital media industry that stands out – someone we think worth writing about to show that people in the digital industry aren’t just blogging all day about Facebook.
-They are so much more, with interesting lives, skills and interests.
+They are so much more, with interesting lives, skills, and interests.

 If you’re looking for freelance work or any work in the digital media industry in Australia, visit us at www.interactiveinc.com.au